Skip to main content

 The Faculty Mentors...

-• Help the Research Scholar develop goals for each semester.
+• Help the RCPRS student develop research goals for each semester.

-• Monitor the progress of each Research Scholar and let the RCPRS staff know about any potential problems (formally, by the end of April; informally, at any time).
+• Monitor the progress of each RCPRS Student and let the RCPRS Director know about any potential problems.
+If you have any concerns, please reach out to the RCPRS program at rcprs@cornell.edu.

 Program Components

-• Incoming freshmen are required to participate in the RCPRS colloquium.
-By the end of this semester-long experience students will have, through informational interviews and with the help of college and program staff, determined a faculty member with whom they are interested in working.
+• Incoming RCPRS students are required to participate in RCPRS colloquium.
+By the end of this year long experience students will have, with the help of the RCPRS Director, determined a faculty member with whom they are interested in working.

-• Starting the second semester of their freshman year, each Research Scholar will, along with his/her faculty mentor, develop goals for that semester.
+• Starting the second semester of their freshman year, each RCPRS student will, along with his/her faculty mentor, develop goals for that semester.

 Monetary Support

-• This account can be used (with approval from RCPRS staff) to pay for wages during the academic year, summer research expenses, conferences (if presenting), research-related travel, and supplies (limited to $500 per semester).
+• This support account can only be used with permission from the RCPRS Director and must be used for wages during the academic year, summer research experiences, conferences (if presenting), research-related travel, and supplies (limited to $500 per semester).

-• For Research Scholars receiving work-study, RSA funds will be used to pay the portion of wages not covered by federal funds.
+• For RCPRS students receiving work-study, support account funds will be used to pay the portion of wages not covered by federal funds.

-Please contact Rawlings Cornell Presidential Research Scholars staff for more information:
+Please contact the Hunter R. Rawlings III Cornell Presidential Research Scholars program for more information:

 Email: rcprs@cornell.edu